antmicro/kenning-pipeline-manager/docs/source/introduction.md

 * [Front-end features](frontend-features) - description of front-end features and front end testing
 * [Communication with an external application](external-app-communication) - external application integration overview
 * [Sample third-party server](example-server) - describes how to configure server for testing frontend features
+* [Specification Builder](specification-builder) - describes the Python's `SpecificationBuilder` module for constructing the specification.
 * [Dataflow and specification format changelog](changelogs) - lists changes and versions in the format of dataflow and specification files
 * [Front end demo](demo) - {{project}}'s front end demonstration.